 Kandy tea produces a broad mix of Tea

-They produce whole-leaf and semi-broken grades through broken orange pekoes or ‘BOPs’ to BOP fannings.
+Tea factories produce a broad mix of different “tea grades” or leaf-particle sizes.
+Most tea factories use the orthodox tea manufacturing process.
+They produce whole-leaf and semi-broken grades through broken orange pekoes, or ‘BOPs’, to BOP fannings.
 Some of the factories are producing CTC-style teas.
-Since leaf particle size affects the strength of the brew, the general effect from Kandy teas is one of considerable local and regional variations.
+Since leaf particle size affects the strength of the brew, the general effect of Kandy teas is one of considerable local and regional variations.

 Kandy teas tend to produce a relatively bright infusion with a coppery tone.
 Though lighter in the cup, they present a good deal of strength and body, though not as much as the lower-grown products of Sabaragamuwa and Ruhuna.

-Kandy region is described as ‘mid-grown’, the altitude of cultivation ranging between 2000 and 4000 feet sea level.
+Tea producers in the Kandy district produce the best-quality tea during the first quarter of the year.
+The weather will be cool and dry across the district.
+The Kandy region is described as “mid-grown”, with the altitude of cultivation ranging between 2000 and 4000 feet above sea level.

-Kandy area is the middle of the three districts in the Central Province and located north of Nuwara Eliya, and south of Matale.
+The Kandy area is in the middle of the three districts in the Central Province and is located north of Nuwara Eliya and south of Matale.